Can Derek McInnes take Aberdeen to the next level?

-One, we’d spent a lot of money the Summer before he arrived on a load of players who turned out to be rubbish!
+Firstly, we’d spent a lot of money the summer before he arrived on a load of players who turned out to be rubbish!
 This limited his ability to manoeuvre and bring in players as he’d have liked, although he brought in two good strikers in the summer he had and failed to address the centre half we desperately needed.
 Bikey never came permanently and we shipped nearly two goals per game for the rest of the season.
-Indeed, the owner pointed squarely at this very point, (This is Bristol Story).
+Indeed, the owner pointed squarely at this very point.
 To get to the middle of January without having kept a single clean sheet tells you everything you really need to know.

 Two, he relied on his links and knowledge of Scottish football to bring in some players who, ultimately, were nowhere near up to scratch.
 Ricky Foster will always be the symbol of McInnes’ time at the club, routinely played but never, ever looked to be good enough for the Championship.